chipjarred/MacMenuBar/README.md

 Since Xcode's starter project template for a macOS SwiftUI app isn't set up for `MacMenuBar` there are few things you have to change to make it ready.

 1. Add this package as a dependency in your app.
 In Xcode select `Swift Packages` from the `File` menu, then `Add Pacakge Dependency`.
-Then fill-in the URL for this package.
+Then fill-in the URL for this package: [https://github.com/chipjarred/MacMenuBar.git](https://github.com/chipjarred/MacMenuBar.git)

-2. Tell Xcode your app depends on the `MacMenuBar` library.
-Click on your project's icon in the `Project Navigator` (the left side bar where files and folders  are shown).
-Select your application's target, in the section labeled `Frameworks, Librarys, and Embedded Content` click on the `+` sign and then select the `MacMenuBar` library from the list.
-Click `Add`.

-3. Remove  the `Main.storyboard` file.
+2. Remove  the `Main.storyboard` file.
 Just like you don't use a Storyboard for your SwiftUI `View` types, you don't use them for `MacMenuBar` either.
 Just delete it (or uncheck it as belonging to the application target in the `File Inspector` side-bar on the right)

+3. Change the `Main Inteface` target setting.
+    1. Click on the project in the Project Navigator (side bar to the left that shows files and folder)
+    2. Select your application target
+    3. Under "General" in the "Deployment Info" section, clear the "Main Interface" field.

-4. Add `main.swift`.
-With `Main.storyboard` gone, `NSApplication` won't' work automagically, so you have to add a `main.swift` to provide a working entry point for your app.
+3. Add `main.swift`.
+With `Main.storyboard` gone, `NSApplication` won't work automagically, so you have to add a `main.swift` to provide a working entry point for your app.
 It should look like this.

 ```swift
 import Cocoa